justb4/docker-cron/README.md

 Dockerfile and scripts for creating image to use `cron`.
 Based on Alpine Linux.
 Installed packages: `dcron docker docker-compose` and `ca-certificates`.

-Allows to execute commands in other Docker images.
+Allows also to execute commands in other Docker images.

+Available on Docker Hub: https://hub.docker.com/repository/docker/justb4/cron

 Inspired from: https://github.com/xordiv/docker-alpine-cron - mainly added Docker tools.